 The elderly man will be advised to adopt an easier fitting garment unless he can still boast he retains his youth's slimness.
 If he is at all stout, he should keep off the double-breasted style but select the single-breasted Chesterfield.
 A golden rule always to follow is that double-breasted coats add to your width and take away from your height.
 So short stout men beware!
-Do not allow your feminine folk to persuade you that the year letter thing is always the best that the very latest thing is always the bestfor you!
+Do not allow your feminine folk to persuade you that the year latest thing is alware the host that the very latest thing is always the bestfor you!

-A button-three double-breasted style with a straight hanging back, where plenty of ease is required for travelling or motoring, will be quite
+A button-three double-breasted style with a straight hanging back, where plenty of ease is required for travelling or motoring, will be quite correct wear.

-The close fitting coats will be seen in plain and indistinct herringbone designs and also diagonal and whipcord effects.
-The predominent colours will be blue, blue-grey and many shades of brown.
+The close fitting coats will be seen in plain and and whipcord effects.
+The predominent colours will be blue, blue grey and many shades of brown.
 Browns are likely to become very popular.
 The belted coats will be made up in a variety of cloths